Himani Bannerji

-Himani Bannerji (born 1942) is a Canadian writer, sociologist, scholar, and philosopher from Kolkata, West Bengal, India.
+Himani Bannerji (born 1942) is a Bengali-Canadian author and sociologist.

 Early life and education

-Bannerji was born in Bengal Presidency of British India.
-She studied in Calcutta.
-She received her B.A. and M.A. in English from Visva-Bharati University and Jadavpur University respectively, and her M.A. and Ph.D. from the University of Toronto.
-Her thesis was completed in 1988 with the title: The Politics of Representation: A Study of Class and Class Struggle in the Political Theatre of West Bengal.
+Bannerji was born in what is now Bangladesh, then a part of British India.
+She studied in Dhaka then in Kolkata.
+She received her B.A. and M.A. in English from Visva-Bharati University and Jadavpur University respectively, becoming a lecturer at the latter from 1965 to 1969.
+She then received her M.A. from the University of Toronto and taught at Victoria College and Atkinson College.
+She started work on a PhD in sociology in 1980 and it was completed in 1988 with the title: The Politics of Representation: A Study of Class and Class Struggle in the Political Theatre of West Bengal.

 Career

-She teaches in the Department of Sociology, the Graduate Programme in Social and Political Thought, and the Graduate Programme in Women's Studies at York University in Canada.
-She is also known for her activist work and poetry.
+She is a Senior Scholar in the Department of Sociology and has taught in the Graduate Program in Social and Political Thought and the Graduate Program in Women's Studies at York University in Canada.

-Bannerji works in the areas of Marxist, feminist and anti-racist theory.
-She is especially focused on reading colonial discourse through Karl Marx's concept of ideology, and putting together a reflexive analysis of gender, race and class.

-Bannerji also does much lecturing about the Gaze and othering and silencing of women who are marginalized.
+Bannerji works in the areas of Marxist, feminist, and anti-racist theory.
+She is especially focused on reading colonial discourse through Karl Marx's concept of ideology and putting together a reflexive analysis of gender, race and class.
+Bannerji also lectures about the gaze and the othering and silencing of women who are marginalized.

-Her novella, Coloured Pictures, teaches children about confronting racism.
+She was awarded the 2005 Rabindra Memorial Prize for her book Inventing Subjects: Studies in Hegemony, Patriarchy and Colonialism.

-In addition to her work in the academy, Bannerji has also published in a variety of venues to reach different audiences.
-Two of her articles have been published in Rungh Magazine.
+She has also written poetry and children's fiction.
+Two of her articles have been published in Rungh magazine.